top of page

 Averaging ~$86/year

-Over the course of 5 years, you'll end up wearing these quality shoes about 1,000 times (4 days x 52 weeks x 5 years), driving down your price per wear vs cheaper shoes despite a higher initial investment and regular professional care and repair:
+Over the course of five years, you'll wear these quality shoes around 1,000 times (4 days x 52 weeks x 5 years).
+This dramatically reduces your price per wear compared to cheap shoes, despite a higher initial investment and periodic professional maintenance:

 $0.48 per wear ($480 ÷ 1,000 wears)